 BPR partners with organizations to provide camps and classes for kids across the city.
 They provide youth a chance to express themselves in drama camp, expand their minds in STEM camps, build clay projects at The Pottery Lab, sports with Skyhawks, and sail at the Reservoir.

-See everything your kids can participate in year-round in our recreation guide and via Skyhawks Sports.
+See everything your kids can participate in year-round in the recreation guide and on the city’s Youth Sports page.

 Childcare at recreation centers

-Parents, want to exercise but don’t know what to do with your young children?
-BPR has brought back childcare at North Boulder Recreation Center.
+When parents want to exercise but don’t know what to do with your young children?
+BPR has the solution!
+Childcare at North Boulder Recreation Center.
 We encourage our kids to have fun and let parents get their exercise on!

 Drop-in childcare is available for children ages 2-10, Monday through Friday from 9:30 a.m. to 1:30 p.m.
 Kids 2-3 can stay for up to 1.5 hours and kids 3-10 can stay for up to two hours.
 The childcare is included with the family pass, a youth pass or pay the youth entry fee, which is $6 for residents and $7.25 for non-residents.
 Sign up in advance and get more details.

-Gymnastics is fun and builds confidence for kids
+Gymnastics and Dance lessons are fun and build confidence for kids

 Fitness programs for youth